First, Walloon Lake and the Surrounding Village are not huge. There are only 290 locals,

 It's no accident that Borsich picked Walloon Lake.
 Borisch had summered on the lake for several decades, in a cottage, by the way, said to have sheltered Ernest Hemingway once when his rowboat was forced off the lake by a storm.

 Working with everyone concerned, local village and county planning commissions, and getting tons of feedback from the locals including businesses they do not own, he and his son proposed a plan, one that local officials could hardly believe.

 They would build a class hotel, the, and an equally elegant restaurant, the Barrel Back, a unique “open-air” dining experience that was reminiscent of the barrel back boats common in the 20s, 30s, and 40s, often seen on Northern Michigan Lakes.

 The restaurant, like the Hotel, would be first class, and at present offers 23 beers on tap, an outdoor patio for those who want to dine above the lake, and a wide variety of food at reasonable prices.

-A village square area was sodded, and across from the square, 50 square foot sheds were constructed, where artisans selling crafts, apparel, home goods and souvenirs.
+A village square area was sodded, and across from the square, 50 square foot sheds were constructed, where artisans sold crafts, apparel, home goods, and souvenirs.

 The Square itself has become a destination on its own for tourists.